Updated: Dec 6, 2020

 8. Not taking the loss, that is what does damage to the pocketbook and to the soul

 Have you noticed only 20% of your trading mistakes generates a loss of over 80% in your capital?
 You take a few revenge trades on one lousy day, and most of the trading capital is gone.
-It is the story of most of the beginners.
+It is the story of most beginners.

 When a person opts for a trade, there can be only 4 possible outcomes: